• Skip to primary navigation

 Ingredients

-The main ingredient for this curried mung beans recipe is dry green mung beans.
-These can be easily found at Indian grocery stories.
-In some regions, you can also find these at mainstream stores such as Whole Foods and Costco.
+The main ingredient for this curried mung bean recipe is dry green mung beans.
+These can be easily found in Indian grocery stories.
+You can also find these in some regions at mainstream stores such as Whole Foods and Costco.
 And they are also easily available on Amazon to ship.

-Other than the dal, we are mostly using pantry ingredients such as - onions, tomatoes, ginger, garlic and spices.
+Other than the dal, we mostly use pantry ingredients such as – onions, tomatoes, ginger, garlic, and spices.

 ingredients to make green moong dal

 I do not soak these lentils.
-You can if you have planned well, and reduce the cooking time to 10 minutes.
-I usually don't plan much for lentils, as I know that I can easily and quickly cook them in the pressure cooker.
+If you have planned well, you can reduce the cooking time to 10 minutes.
+I usually don’t plan much for lentils, as I know I can easily and quickly cook them in the pressure cooker.

 Now add in the rinsed green moong dal and water.